Zeezy47/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la: displays current directory content including hidden files
+ls -l -a: displays long format with user and group IDs displayed numerically and hidden files